 Let's GO Hollywood Bond

-The Let's GO Hollywood improvements are divided into three broad categories, with those categories appearing as three questions on the March 12th ballot.
+The Let's GO Hollywood Bonds would cover city-wide improvements in three broad categories, with those categories appearing as three questions on the March 12th ballot.

-- Police and Fire Public Safety, Facilities, Technology and Equipment - $78 million
+- Public Safety Facilities, Technology and Equipment - $78 million

-- Neighborhoods, Infrastructure and Resiliency - $23 million
+- Neighborhood Improvements, Infrastructure and Resiliency - $23 million

-With input from the community and assessment of city-wide needs, a list of projects to be funded through the GOB has been compiled.
+With input from the community and assessment of city-wide needs, a list of projects to be funded through GO Bonds has been compiled.

 - New Hollywood Police Department Headquarters